Overexposure to ultraviolet (UV) radiation causes wrinkles and skin and eye damage, ultimately leading to skin cancer.

 SunSmart would like to acknowledge the Australian Radiation Protection and Nuclear Safety Agency and the Bureau of Meteorology for the provision of UV and weather forecast data.

 - The widget shows the sun protection times for your location in Australia, making it easier than ever to be smart about your sun exposure all year.

 - Live UV levels for 11 locations, including Melbourne, Sydney, Canberra, Brisbane, Darwin, Perth and Adelaide.

 - Daily weather forecasts

 Sign up to our mailing list to find out about widget updates

 Terms and conditions

 By using the SunSmart widget (‘Widget’) you agree to the following terms and conditions: Cancer Council Victoria (‘CCV’) owns the intellectual property in the Widget and the Widget must not be modified without CCV’s prior written consent.
-You may reproduce the Widget on other websites and intranets provided it is not for commercial purposes or reward, and provided a copy of this disclaimer is also reproduced.
+You may reproduce the Widget on other websites and intranets provided it is not for commercial purposes or reward.
 You acknowledge that using sun protection during the times stated on the widget does not guarantee that you will not get skin cancer, and that you may also need to use sun protection outside of the sun protection times stated on the Widget.
 CCV accepts no liability of any kind arising out of the use of, or otherwise associated with, the Widget.